rbisdorff/Digraph3/docSphinx/tutorial.rst

 The total run time of the :py:class:`sparseOutrankingDigraphs.PreRankedOutrankingDigraph` constructor is less than a fifth of a second.
 The corresponding multiple criteria deciles sorting leads to 20 quantiles equivalence classes.
 The corresponding pre-ranked decomposition may be visualized as follows.

 .. code-block:: pycon
+   :name: quantilesDecomposition
+   :caption: Showing the quantiles decomposiion of a pre-ranked outranking digraph
    :linenos:

    >>> bg.showDecomposition()